-Transfer of graduate credit hours will be accepted for the Ph.D. degree provided the grades in those courses transferred are of a B or higher and the courses are equivalent in content and depth to those offered by the UCC Graduate Program in Biomedical Sciences.
+Transfer of graduate credit hours will be accepted for the Ph.D. degree provided the grades in those courses transferred are B or higher and the courses are equivalent in content and depth to those offered by the UCC Graduate Program in Biomedical Sciences.
+The number of credits/courses transferred/convalidated will never exceed 50% the total courses/credits required for the degree.